Nellie Cashman: Arizona

 In December 1883, bandits committed the Bisbee massacre in Tombstone, killing four innocent bystanders and wounding two others in the course of a robbery.
 The five men were convicted and sentenced to die by hanging on 28 March 1884.
+The Tombstone Epitaph reported that Cashman was in "constant attendance" at the jail, where she joined clergy in visiting the men.
+When a local businessman constructed bleachers and sold tickets to the hanging, Cashman asked the sheriff to intervene and take down the bleachers.
+Although he refused to, local miners, possibly instigated by Cashman's request, tore down the bleachers the night before the execution.
 The hangings proceeded as scheduled, but out of public view.
+John Clum reported that Cashman's spiritual counsel converted the three non-Catholics in their last days.
 When Cashman learned that a medical school planned to exhume the bodies of the convicts for study, she enlisted two prospectors to stand watch over the Boot Hill Cemetery for 10 days.